-The meetings are planned and convened by several agencies and organizations including the United States Department of Agriculture – Animal and Plant Health Inspection Services (USDA-APHIS), the Inter-American Institute for Cooperation on Agriculture (IICA), the Food and Agriculture
+In 2007, the Caribbean Plant Health Directors (CPHD) Forum was formed largely as a result of efforts by the United States Department of Agriculture Animal and Plant Heath and Inspection Services (USDA / APHIS) and CARICOM, with support from the Inter-American Institute for Cooperation on Agriculture (IICA) and the Food and Agriculture Organization (FAO).

 Over the last 5 years the CPHD Forum increased its collaborative efforts and unified its strategies to strengthen plant health safeguarding throughout the Greater Caribbean Region.
 With support from its partner agent USDA APHIS – GCSI, IICA, CARICOM FAO, CARDI and CABI, its membership has expanded beyond CARICOM Member States and Associated Member States, to include Non CARICOM Countries and entities such as Aruba, Dominican Republic, Cuba, Curacao, Martinique, St. Maarten, Turks and Caicos Islands, US Virgin Islands and Organismo Interacional Regioanl de Sanidad Agropecuaria (OIRSA)

 A primary and critical goal of the CPHD Forum is to increase communication and foster transparent exchange of phytosanitary information among Caribbean countries and entities.
 One of the means used to achieve this goal is the exchange of information through individual and group interchange via the annual CPHD Forum meeting.

 Now in its Seventh Year, the Caribbean Plant Health Directors (CPHD) Forum has not stopped in its drive to serve as the technical resource base which proposes recommendations on matters of safeguarding against or minimizing the impact of plant pests and diseases to the region’s agriculture and environment.